quanser/hil_sdk_macos/README.txt

-Quanser HIL SDK 2021 (4.1.3580)
+Quanser HIL SDK 2023 (4.3.4140)
 -----------------------------------

-The Quanser HIL SDK for the macOS operating system running on a Macintosh Intel platform.
+The Quanser HIL SDK for the MacOS operating system running on Mac hardware.
 The Quanser Hardware-in-the-loop (HIL) SDK, also known as the Quanser HIL SDK, provides device drivers and a set of C functions (API) for accessing Quanser hardware (devices and data acquisition cards).
-It supports any macOS version from 10.12 (Sierra) onwards on an Intel CPU.

-The Quanser HIL SDK for the macOS operating system running on Macintosh hardware provides access to the following devices:
+The Quanser HIL SDK for the MacOS operating system running on Mac hardware provides access to the following devices:
+- Quanser Qube-Servo 3
 - Quanser QUBE Servo 2 - USB
 - Quanser Q2-USB (normal mode only)
 - Quanser Q8-USB (normal mode only)
+- Quanser AERO
 - Quanser QArm

 To install the Quanser HIL SDK on macOS: